knife-media/requests/README.md

-# Frontend requests manager for knife.media
+# Backend requests manager for knife.media

 Backend service for manage and dispatch messages from knife.media.
 Typical use case is sending form results to administrator email.